irfanhakim-as/orked/README.md

 ### Hostname resolution

 - This script automates the process of updating the hostname entries on all nodes in the cluster, including the Login node.
-It ensures that all nodes in the cluster have the necessary name resolution between nodes.
+It ensures that all nodes in the cluster have the necessary name resolution between them.

 - From the root of the repository, run the [script](./helpers/hostname-resolution.sh) on the Login node: